-How to Prepare for CAT 2018 - CAT or the Common Admission Test will be conducted by IIM Calcutta on November 25, 2018.
+How to Prepare for CAT 2018 - CAT will be conducted by IIM Calcutta on November 25, 2018.
 Experts suggest that if you are serious about cracking the most competitive management entrance exam with around two lakh test takers, you must have at least six months in hand for CAT 2018 preparation.
-Devising a proper preparation strategy on how to prepare for CAT 2018 is important as it can make or mar your performance on the day of the CAT 2018 exam.
+Devising a proper preparation strategy on how to prepare for CAT 2018 is important as it can make or mar your performance on the day of the Common Admission Test.
 This article by Careers360 brings to you 10 tips on how to prepare for CAT 2018.

 CAT 2018 Exam Pattern

 Verbal Ability & Reading Comprehension (VARC)

 Data Interpretation & Logical Reasoning (DI & LR)

 Quantitative Ability (QA)

 Although there is no specific syllabus for CAT, based on previous years' analysis, the major topics include Number Systems, Arithmetic, Algebra, Geometry, Mensuration, Higher Maths (Quantitative Ability); Reading Comprehension, Grammar, Vocabulary, Fill in the blank (Verbal and Reading Comprehension) and Graphs, Charts, Caselets, Series, Arrangement etc. (Data Interpretation & Logical Reasoning).